nhsconnect/gpconnect/pages/appointments/appointments.md

 - [Amend an appointment](appointments_use_case_amend_an_appointment.html)
 - [Cancel an appointment](appointments_use_case_cancel_an_appointment.html)

-{% include tip.html content="Creation of `schedule` and `slot` resources is out of scope for the GP Connect FoT as these resources are expected to be managed from within an organisation's principal IT system." %}
+{% include tip.html content="Creation of `schedule` and `slot` resources is out of scope for the GP Connect First of Type (FoT) pilot as these resources are expected to be managed from within an organisation's principal IT system." %}

 ## Examples of consumer appointment management sessions

 The use of the individual API calls listed above by consumers to fulfil business processes is illustrated with focus on the booking of an appointment.
-See [Appointment Consumer Sessions Illustrated](appointments_consumer_sessions.html).
+See [Appointment Management consumer sessions illustrated](appointments_consumer_sessions.html).

 ## Profiled FHIR resources ##

-See the [Appointment Management FHIR Resources](datalibraryappointment.html) page for details of the FHIR profiles used for the Appointment Management capability pack.
+See the [Appointment Management FHIR&reg; resources](datalibraryappointment.html) page for details of the FHIR profiles used for the Appointment Management capability pack.

 ## Spine interactions ##